chaunm/uMQTT-LPC54608/README.md

 TLS: MbedTLS

-The LPC54608 was built from NXP
+The LPC54608 SDK was built from NXP website https://mcuxpresso.nxp.com/en/welcome
 ## TLS support
 This project create a mqtt client that support broker with x509 CA Cert and private key.